 - Assessment in most courses consist of two elements: your knowledge and skills are tested!

-- The master's degree, in combination with a Dutch bachelor's degree in law, provides civil effect.
-This means you can get access to court positions, and can qualify for the Dutch bar association and become practicing trail attorneys.
+- The Master's degree, in combination with a Dutch Bachelor's degree in law, provides civiel effect.
+This means you can get access to court positions and can qualify for the Dutch bar association and become practicing trail attorneys.

 Typical courses are: